 Place of Origin: India

-Material: Wool on a cotton foundation with natural dyes
+Material: Wool on a cotton foundation with vegetable dyes